 Why break it up like this?
-Because as I mentioned yesterday, approved it should be pretty obvious that the 3 park-and-rides aren’t attracting a bunch of people from Austin itself.
+Because as I mentioned yesterday, it should be pretty obvious that the 3 park-and-rides aren’t attracting a bunch of people from Austin itself.
 Nonsense, you say?
 Lakeline is in the city limits, you say?
 Let’s look at the map.

 Here’s Lakeline Station.